vippsas/vipps-developers/contact.md

 * **Please: Always include a _detailed_ description of the problem**
 * A concise, self-explanatory `Subject` line, such as "`POST:/something` gives `HTTP 400` response".
 * Company details
-  - Organization number (find your at https://brreg.no)
+  - Organization number (find yours at https://brreg.no)
   - Merchant Serial Number (MSN, see [Getting started](vipps-developer-portal-getting-started.md))
 * Is it a problem in the Test (MT) or the Production environment?
 * On which date did the problem occur?